-In reporting this story, I dropped by my own grandparents’ house to ask my Nana what she wanted for Hanukkah this year.
-“I just love spending time with you, sweetheart,” she said before launching into a story about how Hanukkah never used to be a gift-giving holiday.
-While incredibly charming and, I guess, informative, it was not exactly helpful (sorry, Nana) — and thanks to the pandemic, it’s not exactly practical either.
-Shopping for grandpas is easy enough (a nice pair of argyle socks or books about past presidents or retired athletes tend to go over well), but shopping for grandmas is a bit more challenging — especially if they’re anything like mine.
+In reporting this story, I FaceTimed with my grandmother to ask her what sort of gifts she likes to receive.
+She replied that all she wants is to spend more time with me, which was charming and sweet but not exactly helpful (sorry, Grandma).
+Shopping for grandfathers is easy enough (a nice pair of argyle socks or books about past presidents or retired athletes tend to go over well), but shopping for grandmothers is a bit more challenging — especially if they’re anything like mine.

 But if you can’t deliver your gift in person, Framebridge also has a selection of frames it thinks work well for gifts — and they come specially wrapped in a nice olive-green box complete with a satin ribbon, so your grandmother will still have the experience of opening a gift from you (and it might even be wrapped a little better).
-You can customize size, orientation, and frame material, then send it off to her home.
+You can customize size, photo orientation, and frame material, then send it off to her home.

 If you want to gift a frame that allows your grandma to see more than one family photo, MaryEllen Sayegh, a grandmother of one, recommends a digital photo frame.
 She bought this pricey Skylight Frame for her mother — who is a grandmother of five (and great-grandmother of one) — and now hopes to receive one herself.
 Sayegh says the frame allows her to easily “send her pictures and videos, especially of Penelope [her great-granddaughter], through the cloud to her mom, and she enjoys them immensely.”
-Because our time with our grandparents will be limited this holiday season, you can make sure they see what you’re up to by updating it regularly.

 Donne Davis, founder of the GaGa Sisterhood — a community for grandmothers who go “gaga” for their grandchildren — and grandmother to three, prefers the brand NIX, which is much less expensive than the Skylight frame.
 The frame doesn’t have cloud capability, so you can’t upload photos for her without going to her house — but if that makes you nervous, Davis doesn’t think you should underestimate your grandmother’s tech skills.
 “So many grandparents now are real tech-savvy,” she says, so chances are your grandmother will be able to upload images you send her herself.
 “My granddaughter is even teaching me how to use Instagram — we’re very capable and definitely need more credit,” she adds.